dmccoystephenson/librdkafka-testing-with-confluent-cloud/README.md

 1) Type git submodule update --init --recursive
 2) Enter the "librdkafka" directory
 3) Type cmake .
+4) Type make
+5) Return to the project directory
-4) Set required environment variables and alter the config file if necessary
+6) Set required environment variables and alter the config file if necessary
-5) Type make
-6) Return to the project directory
 7) Type make

 ## Environment Variables
 ### Required Environment Variables If Loading Config From File
 - TOPIC
 - MESSAGE

+It should be noted that when loading the config from a file, the "cc.config" file needs to be edited to include the brokers, key and secret for Confluent Cloud integration.

 ### Required Environment Variables If Hard Coding Configuration
 - CONFLUENT_BROKERS